Neon Underglow Laws

 Why can stores sell illegal vehicle lighting?

-Most states permit aftermarket lighting for emergency vehicles such as police or ambulance, and only restrict underglow lights for private civilian vehicles.
-Therefore it’s not illegal to sell neon lights, but make sure you refer to your state, city or county laws to learn if it’s legal to use or not.
+Most states permit aftermarket lighting for emergency vehicles such as police or ambulance, and only restrict using underglow lights for private civilian vehicles.
+Therefore it’s typically not illegal to sell neon lights, but make sure you refer to your state, city or county laws to learn if it’s legal to use or not.
+In a few states, even selling illegal vehicle lighting equipment is not allowed.

 Red and blue colors

 Colors red and blue are typically not permitted for use on any civilian vehicles and are restricted to fire departments, police cars, and ambulances.
 Certain states do allow blue colored underglow while some allow red, and some prohibit both.
-Make sure to consult our underglow laws for more details about each state as color restrictions may not be limited to these two.
+Make sure to consult our underglow laws for more details about each state, because color restrictions may not be limited to these two.

 Flashing lights

-Only a few states do not specifically prohibit using flashing lights on civilian vehicles, but it’s still the fastest way to a vehicle equipment violation ticket.
-Flashing lights are considered a distraction to other drivers and banned in almost all of U.S. Even in states where underbody glow is not specifically illegal we highly recommend avoiding any flashing, rotating, oscillating, moving or otherwise not steady lights.
+Majority of states specifically prohibit using flashing lights on civilian vehicles, and using these is one of the fastest ways to get a vehicle equipment violation ticket.
+Flashing lights are considered a distraction to other drivers and banned in almost all of U.S. Even in states where underbody glow is not specifically illegal we highly recommend avoiding any flashing, rotating, oscillating, moving or otherwise not-stationary lights.

 Tickets, citations, and fines